 - to force or coerce you to agree to make financial, custodial, or other legal decisions that aren’t good for you, when a judge has already decided in your favor about these issues;

-- to force or coerce to do something or stop doing something legal that you have the right to do;
+- to force or coerce to do something, or to stop doing something, that you have the right to do;

 - to harm your health or well-being, or the health or well-being of someone who legally depends on you, like your child or other dependent;

 - to prevent or harm your ability to maintain your lifestyle in the same way you did before the abuser sued you;